alifeee/blogtest/factorio-proximity-chat/factorio-proximity-chat.md

 I had never modded Factorio or used Lua before, so I read some [Factorio modding tutorial] and [read about Lua][Lua website] too.

 Then, I joined the [Factorio discord] to ask how I could go about doing what I wanted.
-Less than 30 minutes[¹](https://discord.com/channels/139677590393716737/306402592265732098/1153658704835657729) after my initial message, [Xorimuth][Discord#xorimuth] told me that you could write files with Factorio's [write_file][Lua#write_file] function, and provided a code snippet to do what I wanted:
+Less than 30 minutes[¹](https://discord.com/channels/139677590393716737/306402592265732098/1153658704835657729) after my initial message, a user, [Xorimuth][Discord#xorimuth], told me that you could write files with Factorio's [write_file][Lua#write_file] function, and provided a code snippet to do what I wanted:

 ```lua
 script.on_nth_tick(30, function()